 Luckily, Lasse Heimdal has an answer.
 We meet for tea at the train station, but his normal habitat is the outdoors; he is secretary general of the national Friluftsliv Association.
 He warms to my question with a brief gloss on 1,000 years of Norwegian history, in which the glorious Viking reign gives way, in the Middle Ages, to the predations of the Black Death.
 The epidemic wiped out so much of the population that Norway had no choice but to hitch itself to bigger powers—first Denmark, then Sweden.
 It took until the 19th century for the dream of independence to take hold.
 “Then our painters and artists and writers were all looking for some kind of identity,” Lasse says.
 “They were asking, what does Norway have that makes it different?”

+The answer, of course, was nature.
+“Denmark didn’t have it—that’s a pancake land,” he continues.
+“And even the Swedes couldn’t compete with our mountains and forests.
+Nature itself became a symbol of independence.”
+Today, in addition to its political lobbying and its work as an umbrella organization for the country’s many outdoors-oriented NGOs, the association also plays an important role in helping immigrants assimilate to Norwegian culture by organizing expeditions and offering classes in friluftsliv.
+“If you don’t understand that national pride is very connected to nature, you miss something important about being Norwegian,” he says.
+“Yes, we have challenges from nature here.
+But you can’t fight them or avoid them.
+If you try, you’ll get a very sad life.”
 I spend my last day in Norway in the dense forest at Oslo’s northern edge.
 It’s the sort of day that counts as good weather in Oslo—the kind in which sunshine and heat seem merely to have stepped out for a few minutes, rather than having loaded the car with beef jerky and Pringles and lit out for the coast.
 I see families hiking with young children; a bunch of buff, mud-spattered athletes running up rocks and down streams in something called the Ecotrail; and two suspiciously chefy-looking guys out foraging for ramsons, a type of wild garlic.
 But I’m here for the art.
 In a clearing just over a mile from the forest parking lot, I join a couple hundred other people at the annual handover ritual for the Future Library Forest, a project that each year selects an author to write a manuscript that will not be published until 2114, a century after the project began.
 Artist Katie Paterson devised the project as a reflection on literature and mortality, but it is also a meditation on nature: The century-long waiting period, starting in 2014, is the amount of time it will take to grow the trees that will be turned into the paper upon which the books will one day be printed.

 Among the participants in the ceremony is Jon Karl Christiansen, the lanky head forester for the city of Oslo, who oversaw the planting of the Future Library saplings.
 Standing among them now, he confesses that he first thought the project was “a little strange.”
 But surveying the crowd of young trees under his care, he admits to a certain degree of subdued national pride.
 “It makes sense to do it here,” he says of Paterson’s project.
 “We Norwegians have a special relationship with nature.
 We grow up with it, we spend all our free time in it, we built our metro not so we could come into the city but so we could go out to nature.”
 He pauses to stop a foreign visitor from trampling a small sapling, then returns.
 “It’s hard to explain,” he says, “but we know how to care for nature.”